Page

 Hilbert space of literature characteristics, so it seemed appropriate to use

-that concept on my novels (and, not shown here, my scientific books).
+that concept on my novels (and my scientific books).
 Each

 dimension in this literary Hilbert space spans the values of a particular